FedericoCeratto/debian-pymongo/doc/faq.rst

 --------------------------------------------

 Every :class:`~pymongo.connection.Connection` instance has built-in connection pooling.
-Each thread gets its own socket reserved on its first operation.
-Those sockets are held until :meth:`~pymongo.connection.Connection.end_request` is called by that thread or :meth:`~pymongo.connection.Connection.disconnect` is called by any thread.
+By default, each thread gets its own socket reserved on its first operation.
+Those sockets are held until :meth:`~pymongo.connection.Connection.end_request` is called by that thread.

 Calling :meth:`~pymongo.connection.Connection.end_request` allows the socket to be returned to the pool, and to be used by other threads